Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Animate image overlay/README.md

 ## How to use the sample

 The sample loads a map of the Southwestern United States.
-Tap the "Play" or "Pause" buttons to start or pause the radar animation.
-Select a frame rate to decide how quickly the animation plays.
+Tap the play or pause buttons to start or pause the radar animation.
+Select a playback speed to decide how quickly the animation plays.
 Move the slider to change the opacity of the image overlay.

 ## How it works

 1. Create an `AGSImageOverlay` and add it to the `AGSSceneView`.
-2. Set up a timer with an initial frame rate of 60 FPS.
+2. Set up a timer with an initial frame rate of 60 frames per second.
 3. Create a new `AGSImageFrame` object every time interval, and set it on the image overlay.

 ## Relevant API